mpt-bootcamp/monitor/docs/LAB1.md

 | LAMP | http://runner\<n\>.missionpeaktechnologies.com |   |
 | Assets Manager | http://runner\<n\>.missionpeaktechnologies.com:9000 |   |

+Next, let's create a user and a user group used for alert notification.

 ### Exercise 5 - Creating user and group in the monitor servers.

-When creating the user account, make sure you enter a valid email address, so that you can setup and receive email alert notification.
+**Note** when creating a user account, make sure you enter a valid email address, so that you can send email notification

 #### Check_MK

 Check_MK has the concept of Contacts, Contact Groups and Roles.

-The 3 default roles are:
+The default three roles are:

-* Admins - have complete administrative control
+* **Admins** - have complete administrative control
-* Users - have some control over the objects they are assigned
+* **Users** - have some control over the objects they are assigned
-* Guests - users are usually limited only viewing data
+* **Guests** - users are usually limited only viewing data

-Contacts in a group are usually people you want to notify (email, sms, etc) when something happens within your infrastructure.

 **Creating a user group**

-Login to Check_MK with the admin account, cmkadmin.
-Then select ***WATO->Contact Groups->New contact group***, then enter the following information:
+1. Login to Check_MK with the admin account, cmkadmin.
+2. Select ***WATO->Contact Groups->New contact group***
+3. Then enter the following information:

 > Name: oncall
 > Alias: OnCall
 > Permitted HW/SW inventory paths: Allowed to see the whole tree

 Click "Save".
-You much also click the " 1 change" then "Activate Affected" button highlight in orange color to apply and activate the change.
+Then the "Change" and "Activate Affected" button to apply and activate the changes.

 **Creating a user**

-Then select ***WATO->Users->New use*** to create a student user.
-Enter the following information (**Note** to replace \<n\> with your student number and provide your personal email address):
+1. Select ***WATO->Users->New use*** to create a student user.
+2. Enter the following information (**Note** to replace \<n\> with your student number and provide your personal email address):

 > Username: student\<n\>
 > Full name: student\<n\>